ganeti/ganeti/man/hsqueeze.rst

   information (if not collecting LUXI).
 This or one of the other backends must be selected.
 The option is described in the man page **htools**\(1).

+\--minimal-resources=*factor*
+  Specify the amount of resources to be free on each node for hsqueeze not to consider onlining additional nodes.
+The value is reported a multiple of the standard instance specification, as taken from the instance policy.

 \--target-resources=*factor*
   Specify the amount of resources to remain free on any node after squeezing.